The night is far spent and the day is at hand.

 And further, Peter is exhorting us all to be aware of what is happening around us saying: For if after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning.
 For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the Holy commandment delivered unto them.
 He also confirms further, Knowing this first, that there shall come in the last days scoffers, walking after their own lusts, And saying, Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of the creation.
 There were doubters then as there are doubters now and I sincerely hope they may have a change of heart before it’s too late while His patient hand is still outstretched in love.
 The more you read the scriptures the more you will remember them, which will be to your spiritual fortification in the days to come.
 And the Spirit will help you right to the end if you submit to his leading.

 The things that are happening around us in this present age is clear that not many are aware of what time it REALLY is.
-The Corona Virus, as bad as it is, is only one of worse to come and with the shut-down impact of businesses worldwide and social distancing measures, even though necessary to reduce the spread but some just continue to ignore it.
-Worldwide the numbers are increasing, not decreasing and if we all adopt the attitude 'EVERYONE else has got it' and do the right thing, we can all help to bring it under control until a vaccine is produced.
-And something an ICU nurse said that has stuck in my mind and should dismiss that human nature failing, it won't happen to me - "So you don't like wearing a mask, well if you don't like wearing a mask you will hate having to wear a ventilator".
+The Corona Virus, as bad as it is, is only one of worse to come and with the shut-down impact of businesses worldwide and social distancing measures, even though necessary to reduce the spread but some continue to ignore it.
+Worldwide the numbers are increasing, not decreasing but if we all adopt the attitude 'EVERYONE else has got it' and do the right thing, we can all help to bring it under control until a reliable vaccine is produced.
+And something an ICU nurse said that has stuck in my mind and should dismiss that human nature failing - it won't happen to me.
+"So you don't like wearing a mask, well if you don't like wearing a mask you will hate having to wear a ventilator".

 When thou passest through the waters, I will be with thee; and through the rivers, they shall not overflow thee: when thou walkest through the fire, thou shall not be burned; neither shall the flame kindle upon thee.
 Isaiah 43: 2.